-During routine laboratory monitoring in the Roactemra 12 month controlled clinical trial, a decrease in neutrophil count below $1 \times 10^9$ /L occurred in 4% of patients in the RoActemra subcutaneous weekly group.
+During routine laboratory monitoring in the Roactemra 12 month controlled clinical trial, a decrease in neutrophil count below 1×10^{9} /L occurred in 4% of patients in the RoActemra subcutaneous weekly group.
+This was not observed in either of the placebo plus prednisone taper groups.